Expert Eating Disorder Treatment for Teens

 ADOLESCENT TRACK 2

-This treatment track is designed for teens who present with disordered eating alongside concerns like self-harm, suicidal thinking, emotional deregulation, chronic interpersonal conflict, and/or other complicating factors.
-There are specific, evidence-based approaches structured for these more complex eating disorder presentations in teens.
+This treatment track is designed for teens who present with disordered eating alongside concerns like self-harm, suicidal thinking, emotional deregulation, chronic interpersonal conflict, or other complicating factors.
+There are evidence-based approaches structured for these more complex eating disorder presentations in teens.
 This track typically involves a minimum of two services per week and generally does not exceed three 60-minutes sessions.
 Treatment is streamlined so as to be both effective but manageable as the teen remains engaged in their lives throughout.
 Parents are almost always invited into treatment and given critical skills and guidance for supporting their child effectively.
 Treatment focuses on increasing harmony at home and empowering parents to set necessary limits to keep their child safe.
 Treatment reduces crisis and increases harmony and effective communication within the family system.

 Learn more about our Dialectical Behavior Therapy (DBT–A), DBT–Family-Based Treatment (FBT) Integration, and Parent Management Training (PMT) on our blog.